Suicide and Suicide Risk

 The discussion of the boxed warning about suicidal thoughts and behaviors may cause some patients and families to be nervous about pharmacotherapy.
 It is better, however, for them to have the topic broached by a provider they can trust instead of obtaining information from less reliable sources.
 Some of these resources may have an anti-medication agenda and spread false information.
 In discussing the boxed warning with patients and families, it can be helpful to link the discussion to the need to notify a provider if suicidal thoughts or behaviors develop or intensify, regardless of the reason.
 For instance: “I bring this up not because I think the medication will cause you to be suicidal – that doesn’t seem at all likely to happen – but because if you were having suicidal thoughts (or more frequent or intense suicidal thoughts), it would be important for you to talk with an adult you trust, like me, your therapist, or your caregiver about them.”

-The PCP had a conversation with Isabella alone and with the family together.
-A safety plan was developed that listed her personal risk factors, warning signs, and coping skills.
-The PCP also talked with her parents about developing a plan to restrict lethal means in the home.
+A safety plan was developed that listed Isabella’s personal risk factors, warning signs, and coping skills.
+The primary care provider (PCP) also talked with her parents about developing a plan to restrict access to lethal means, including firearms, in the home.
 Isabella then made a written list of phone numbers of trusted adults in her life.
 Lastly, she was able to talk with the PCP and her parents about what they could do to best help her in times of distress.
-Isabella was started on Prozac (10 mg daily) for her severe depression, referred to a psychotherapist, and instructed to follow up in the PCP's office in one week.
+Isabella was started on fluoxetine 10 mg daily for her severe depression, referred to a psychotherapist, and instructed to follow up in the PCP's office in one week.

 After assessments were conducted by a social worker and a psychiatrist, Noah was admitted to the inpatient psychiatric unit for further stabilization and care.
 During the inpatient hospitalization, the treatment team worked on enhancing coping skills, family communication, and a robust safety plan for home.
+The handgun was removed from the home and a lockbox for medication and a plan for safely managing Noah’s insulin were discussed during the hospital stay.
 Noah’s treatment team also ensured that outpatient mental health follow-up resources were available upon discharge.
+At the next visit to the PCP’s office, the PCP inquired about the safety plan that had been made prior to discharge from the hospital and confirmed that it was working well for Noah and his family.

 Resources